pavelgordon/pavelgordon/README.md

   - https://pgordon.dev/
 - ⚡ Fun fact: I speak with Alexa more than with humans.
 Hold'up thats not that funny, now that I think about it.

-Some stats(maintained automatially):
+Some stats:
-- 🌍 Countries visited: 10
+- 🌍 Countries visited: 11
+- 🌇 Cities visited: 70
-- 📺 Episodes watched: 1 482
+- 📺 Episodes watched: 1482
-- Hours in Witcher 3: 303
+- ⏱ Hours in Witcher 3: 303
 <!--
 **pavelgordon/pavelgordon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.